IT technician typing on an interactive screen sorting through EHR data

 properties.trackSubtitle

-Munich Re Life US underwriters, in partnership with Clareto, a Munich Re company, have been working extensively with electronic health records (EHRs) for several years.
+Munich Re Life US underwriters have been working extensively with electronic health records (EHRs) for several years.
 Our ability to leverage EHRs for risk assessment has grown significantly with this experience.
 This led us to think anew about the efficacy of EHRs across multiple underwriting use cases: Does the original and widely held industry belief that EHRs’ primary and best use would be to replace the attending physician statements (APS) stand up to scrutiny?
 Is the focus on APS replacement even the best use case for EHR adoption?

 These questions prompted us to take a step back and look at EHRs as we would any new data source and ask where they can most easily and effectively be employed in life underwriting.
 To answer this, we needed to quantify the incremental value of an EHR as new evidence in various underwriting environments.
-As a result, we conducted a series of rigorous and extensive EHR studies – likely the industry’s largest review to date.
+As a result, we conducted a series of rigorous and extensive EHR studies – in aggregate, likely the industry’s largest review to date.
 Our aim was to arrive at the real answers and not simply validate our original beliefs about the benefits of EHRs in life underwriting.
-While the study confirmed the effectiveness of EHRs as a core underwriting tool, it also revealed other use cases where the immediate positive impact, value, and ease of EHR implementation may outweigh APS replacement.
-It additionally showed specific situations, particularly those with EHRs from a less relevant physician or those with low data EHRs, where APS still delivers value on top of EHRs.
+While the series confirmed the effectiveness of EHRs as a core underwriting tool, other use cases were revealed where the immediate positive impact, value, and ease of EHR implementation may outweigh APS replacement.
+We also found specific situations, particularly those with EHRs from a less relevant physician or those with low-data EHRs, where APS still delivers value on top of EHRs.

 Study overview